 Buckwheat and Mushrooms

 I think every Ukrainian will agree with me that buckwheat and mushrooms is truly an iconic food combination for most Eastern Europeans.
 It's pretty much the heart of our cuisine.
 We just love that flavor combo!
 It tastes like home to me.
 If you're in the mood for a soup with these flavors, check out my buckwheat soup with wild mushrooms.

 An Eastern European Twist on Risotto

 Risotto is traditionally made with Arborio rice.
 If you'd like to make a dish with this rice, check out my seafood paella.
 But today we're making something special for me.
-It's something the newer generations of Russians have come up with.
+It's something the newer generations of Ukrainians have come up with.
 They took the idea of traditional risotto and added buckwheat to the dish instead of using the typical Arborio rice.
 Smart, right?

-Buckwheat is often called "kasha" in the US, which translates to the Russian equivalent of porridge.
+Buckwheat is often called "kasha" in the US, which translates to the Ukrainian equivalent of porridge.
 I grew up eating different kinds of porridge such oat, barley, cream of wheat, millet, pea, rice, and sweet pumpkin porridge.
 But buckwheat porridge is probably the favorite for most people.
-Kasha is to Russia as bulgur to the Middle East or rice to China - a staple carbohydrate food used in numerous dishes.
+Kasha is to us as bulgur to the Middle East or rice to China - a staple carbohydrate food used in numerous dishes.